AlayaCare/goliac/docs/troubleshooting.md

 # Troubleshooting guide

+## Getting a "Resource not accessible by integration" error

+This error is happening if you are trying to have apps defined in your bypass_pullrequest_apps list in a branch protection (or if you are scaffolding a repository with apps defined in the branch protection bypass_pullrequest_apps).

+This is due to a limitation of the Github API (cf https://github.com/orgs/community/discussions/164712).

+To fix it, Goliac needs some help, in particular it cannot list apps using Github App credentials via GraphQL, it needs an admin PAT (Personal App Token).
+So you need to create and set not only the Githup App credentials but also you need to set `GOLIAC_GITHUB_PERSONAL_ACCESS_TOKEN` environment variable to the PAT of a github admin.

+Github support is aware of this limitation and is supposed to fix it in the future.

 ## How to resolve the error "more than X changesets to apply (total of Y), this is suspicious.
 Aborting"

 This error is happening if a changeset (a goliac-team's PR) introduce more than X changesets.
 This is a safety mechanism to avoid applying a huge number of changesets at once.